 Cybersecurity

-The need to implement effective cyber security strategies grows every day.
-Cybercriminals continuously derive more sophisticated techniques for executing attacks.

-All aspects of Cyber Safety and Security should be embedded in the initial design of all software and hardware in MASS.
-The integration of these systems needs to be considered throughout the design process.
-Consequent updates and patches could have unforeseen, undesirable adverse effects on the functions and security integrity of the whole system.
+The increasing frequency of cyberattacks in the MASS ecosystem presents complex challenges with wide-ranging impacts.
+These attacks, ranging from unauthorised access to data to breaches and manipulation of basic navigation systems, pose a substantial threat to the operational integrity of MASS.
+The impact goes beyond compromising the confidentiality, integrity and availability of sensitive data; it can also lead to disruption of ship functions and collisions, navigational errors and security threats.

 IMO resolution MSC.428(98) was adopted in 2017 and there are ongoing discussions at IMO to address ‘Cyber risk management in Safety Management Systems’.
 For the shipping industry, resolution MSC.428(98) established a clear intent that the regulatory requirements of the Organisation for cyber risk management were embodied in the provisions of SOLAS chapter IX and the International Safety Management (ISM) Code (IMO).
 Administrations are expected to clarify and enforce this intent.
 Effective management of cyber risks by companies, in accordance with the international regulatory requirements, is understood to be demonstrated by: